-The following social competencies will be developed further by undertaking research and writing a bachelor thesis:

-- understanding how research results are to be reported in writing to suit the needs of the target audience; - improving the capability to actively contribute to the scientific community;

-being capable of evaluating when and how support from the supervisor is needed; and being capable of indicating implications of research for business practice.
-Personal competencies: managing time and workload; being able to work effectively and efficiently; dealing with a certain subject repeatedly and over a longer period of time; showing the ability to identify own need for further knowledge and develop own skills; ability to work independently, in particular to identify and analyze relevant problems and thereby developing autonomy as a researcher; being capable of critically evaluating the own research process and directing this process based on this evaluation.
-Course-specific contributions to AoL competency goals (CG 1-6) CG1: The thesis has to be written in English, especially focusing on a scientific language and thus reinforces this learning goal.
+Social competencies: The following social competencies will be developed further by undertaking research and writing a bachelor thesis: understanding how research results are to be reported in writing to suit the needs of the target audience; improving the capability to actively contribute to the scientific commu- nity; being capable of evaluating when and how support from the supervisor is needed; and being capable of indicating implications of research for business prac- tice.
+Personal competencies: managing time and workload; being able to work effectively and efficiently; dealing with a certain subject repeatedly and over a longer period of time; showing the ability to identify own need for further knowledge and de- velop own skills; ability to work independently, in particular to identify and analyze rele- vant problems and thereby developing autonomy as a researcher; being capable of critically evaluating the own research process and di- recting this process based on this evaluation.
+Course-specific contributions to AoL competency goals (CG 1-6) CG1: The thesis has to be written in English, especially focusing on a scien- tific language and thus reinforces this learning goal.
 CG2: Throughout the process of finding a research topic as well as while conducting the research, each student can demonstrate an awareness and understanding of cultural issues in a business context.
 This is dependent on the topic.
-CG3: The understanding of ethical principles and social responsibility perspectives is discussed within the thesis, if applicable.
-CG4: Assessment embedded, the basic idea of the thesis is to impel the students to select and apply appropriate research methods to solve business problems on their own.
+CG3: The understanding of ethical principles and social responsibility per- spectives is discussed within the thesis, if applicable.
+CG4: Assessment embedded, the basic idea of the thesis is to impel the students to select and apply appropriate research methods to solve busi- ness problems on their own.
 This will be supported by detailed feedback from the supervisor.
 Ideally, the thesis is done together with a company working on a real-world project.
 The adviser supports this project.
 The thesis is also subject to 'assurance of learning' processes.
-Contents/ indicative syllabus Students will familiarize themselves with a complex topic, as well as to categorize, limit, critically evaluate and further develop it.
-They will work independently and apply academic and scientific working methods.
-While writing the thesis, they will present a complex topic in written form, and actively contribute to discussions about scientific topics in the field of International Business.
-Teaching and learning methodology Close supervision of the students' work by the supervisors: Prior to the official filing student and supervisor agree on topic, research questions, table of content, and project timetable.
-The thesis might be conducted in cooperation with an external organisation.
-In the course of the project, student and advisor will discuss progress on a continuous basis.
-Every student must have at least 1 mandatory consultation with the supervisor during the period.
-This consultation will in particular include feedback on the selection of the methodology and its technically correct application.
-Formal deadlines are set to hand in the final version of the table of content as well as a draft version.
+Contents/ indicative syllabus Students will familiarize themselves with a complex topic, as well as to cate- gorize, limit, critically evaluate and further develop it.
+They will work inde- pendently and apply academic and scientific working methods.
+While writ- ing the thesis, they will present a complex topic in written form, and actively contribute to discussions about scientific topics in the field of International Business.
+Teaching and learning methodology Close supervision of the students' work by the supervisors: Prior to the offi- cial filing student and supervisor agree on topic, research questions, table of content, and project timetable.
+The thesis might be conducted in cooper- ation with an external organisation.